WebDevStudios/constant-contact-forms/readme.txt

 * Added: Ability to display form horizontally when using just the email field.

 == Upgrade Notice ==
-* Various UI enhancements in builder and settings, bug fixes, list/email statuses for forms, messaging regarding non-production URLs with connections.
+* Multiple changes and logging around connectivity for better stability and also trail leaving for troubleshooting.

 == Frequently Asked Questions ==